raspberrypilearning/interactive-animation/en/step_5.md

   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/425346741/?autostart=false" frameborder="0"></iframe>
 </div>

-You will usually want to change how your sprites appear in one or more ways, such as their size, colour or graphic effects like the ghost effect.

 ### Setting the size

 Let's start by changing the size of your sprite to suit your project.